rahul1205/dba_project/README.md

 # Database Administrator Project

+The code in this repository is part of my work I did at Dalhousie as a database administrator under ISWEP program

 ### Steps to run the project

 **The following steps assume that MySQL, python and pip are already installed in the machine and environment variables for their executables are set**